-Base Information on Population Approach Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year ltem Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis. cash flow on the pipeline.
+Base e Informatio on Population Approach Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis. cash flow on the pipeline.
 An estimate was required to calculate the split between GST taxable supply and GST free spending included in the Cash flows from investing activities input extracted from cash flow statements.
-The statutory accounts do not disclose the split between GST taxable supply and GST free spending.
 The split has been calculated based on actual historic records for the 2015-2017 period and therefore has been arrived at on a reasonable basis.
+The statutory accounts do not disclose the split between the split between GST taxable supply and GST free spending.

-Table Name Bas e Informati on Population Approach Why it was not possible Steps Jemena Davis for the action to including the Why the estimate represents the best Asset Description Year ltem Actual / Estimate for Jemena Group to provide actual information Group took to locate actual information; Basis for the estimate, including the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Bas Base Information Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
 SGSPAA does not have access to actual records because the records were held by a previous owner.
 Current tax and accounting laws only require records to be retained for 7 years.
 Table 4.1: Recovered capital method - pipeline assets Pipeline Assets Jan 2000- Dec 2006 Opex Estimate Shared Costs Shared costs were not allocated to EGP and therefore these costs have been estimated.
 Shared costs relating to supporting corporate Previous owners were contacted but a response was not received.
 Shared Costs = Shared costs source entity Cash Flow from Operating Activity multiplied by EGP entities percentage share of total revenue.
 Revenue is an appropriate basis to allocate holding company shared costs to EGP.
 Audited statutory accounts are a reliable data source and have been used as the source data inputs into the shared costs calculation.
 Revenue is the best available cost driver due to alternative cost